-Nagashima et al. (2010) validated how well CHASER can reproduce the observed features of surface O3 concentrations by comparing the simulated surface O3 concentrations with observations taken during 2000-2005 at several sites mainly in rural areas in the Northern Hemisphere, and CHASER successfully simulated the annual variation of surface O3 in a variety of regions.
-In this study, the horizontal resolution of the model differed from that used in Nagashima et al. (2010); however, the model well represented the observed concentrations and seasonal evolutions of surface O3 (Fig. S1 and Table S1 in the Supplement).
-The surface O3 over Japan has been observed at ambient air quality monitoring stations since the early 1970s.
-The monitoring data have been compiled by the Atmospheric Environmental Regional Observation System (AEROS).
-About 1000 monitoring stations widely distributed throughout Japan except in the southern islands could be used for validation of the model results.
-The monitoring data of AEROS have been used to examine the long-term variation of surface O3 over Japan in several studies and showed significant increasing trends (Ohara and Sakata, 2003; Ohara et al., 2008; Kurokawa et al., 2009; Akimoto et al., 2015).
-We validated the simulated surface O3 over Japan with the AEROS data in terms of the long-term variation in the following.
+Nagashima et al. (2010) validated how well CHASER can reproduce the observed features of surface O3 concentrations by comparing the simulated surface O_3 concentrations with observations taken during 2000-2005 at several sites mainly in rural areas in the Northern Hemisphere, and CHASER successfully simulated the annual variation in surface O3 in a variety of regions.
+In this study, the horizontal resolution of the model differed from that used in Nagashima et al. (2010); however, the model represented the observed concentrations and seasonal evolutions of surface O3 well (Fig. S1 and Table S1 in the Supplement).
+Surface O3 over Japan has been observed at ambient air quality monitoring stations since the early 1970s.
+The monitoring data were compiled by the Atmospheric Environmental Regional Observation System (AEROS).
+About 1000 monitoring stations widely distributed throughout Japan, except on the southern islands, could be used for validation of the model results.
+The monitoring data of AEROS have been used to examine the long-term variation in surface O3 over Japan in several studies and showed significant increasing trends (Ohara and Sakata, 2003; Ohara et al., 2008; Kurokawa et al., 2009; Akimoto et al., 2015).
+We validated the simulated surface O_3 over Japan with the AEROS data in terms of the long-term variation in the following.

-For the validation, the monitoring sites selected had continuously observed the surface O3 during the simulation period (1980-2005).
-To ensure continuity of sites, we selected monitoring sites with annual mean surface O3 available for every year in the simulation period.
-The annual mean data at a monitoring site was calculated as the average of monthly means when available for more than 9 months, the monthly mean was calculated from daily means when available for over 19 days per month, and the daily mean was calculated from hourly means when available for more than 19 hours per day.
-There were 339 sites, located mainly in populated areas of Japan except in the northernmost island (Hokkaido) and southern islands (Nansei Islands).
-We first calculated the annual mean surface O3, and then the annual means of all sites were averaged to calculate the observed annual mean surface O3 over Japan.
+For the validation, the monitoring sites selected had continuously observed the surface O_3 during the simulation period (1980-2005).
+To ensure continuity of sites, we selected monitoring sites with annual mean surface O_3 available for every year in the simulation period.
+The annual mean data at a monitoring site were calculated as the average of monthly means when available for more than 9 months, the monthly mean was calculated from daily means when available for over 19 day month-1, and the daily mean was calculated from hourly means when available for more than 19 h day-1.
+There were 339 sites, located mainly in populated areas of Japan, except on the northernmost island (Hokkaido) and southern islands (Ryukyu Islands).
+We first calculated the annual mean surface O_3 , and then the annual means of all sites were averaged to calculate the observed annual mean surface O3 over Japan.
 The simulated annual mean surface O3 over Japan was calculated as the average of annual means of the model grids, which included the locations of monitoring sites selected for the validation.
-The temporal variations of observed and simulated annual mean surface O3 anomalies during 1980-2005 averaged over Japan are shown in Fig. 3.
-During the period, the observed annual mean surface O3 over Japan showed a clear increasing trend with a linear increase of about 2.70 ppbv/decade, which was significant at the 5 % risk level.
-The simulated annual mean surface O3 over Japan also showed a significant increasing trend with a rate of about 2.58 ppbv/decade, which corresponded well to the observed increase in surface O3 over Japan.
-The value of the linear increasing trend and the observed features of long-term variation in surface

-O3 over Japan - such as a rapid increase from the mid-1980s to the mid-1990s followed by a stagnation of increase for about 7-8 years and a further increase in the past several years - were reasonably well captured by the model.
+The temporal variations in observed and simulated annual mean surface O3 anomalies during 1980-2005 averaged over Japan are shown in Fig. 3.
+During the period, the observed annual mean surface O3 over Japan showed a clear increasing trend with a linear increase of about $2.70 \text{ ppbv} \text{ decade}^{-1}$, which was significant at the 5% risk level.
+The simulated annual mean surface O3 over Japan also showed a significant increasing trend with a rate of about 2.58 ppbv decade $^{-1}$, which corresponded well to the observed increase in surface O3 over Japan.
+The value of the linear increasing trend and the observed features of long-term variation in surface O_3 over Japan - such as a rapid increase from the mid-1980s to the mid-1990s followed by a stagnation of increase for about 7-8 years and a further increase in the past several years - were reasonably well captured by the model.